ezekg/flint/README.md

 Going to start keeping a log of changes starting **today (4/11/14).**

 ####5/09/14
-* Adjusted ability to pass abitrary `$context` while maintaining a consistent gutter
+* Added ability to pass abitrary `$context` while maintaining a consistent gutter
 * Small changes to `debug-mode`
 	* Added parent instance selector to output
 	* Added actual `$context` in place of `auto` in output